cognitedata/inso-bootstrap-cli/README.md

   Diagram mode used to document the given configuration as a Mermaid diagram

 Options:
+  --markdown [yes|no]             Encapsulate Mermaid diagram in Markdown
+                                  syntax.
+Defaults to 'no' --with-raw-capability [yes|no]  Create RAW DBs and 'rawAcl' capability.
+                                  Defaults to 'yes'
-  --markdown [yes|no]  Encapsulate Mermaid diagram in Markdown syntax -h, --help           Show this message and exit.
+  -h, --help                      Show this message and exit.
 ```
 ## Configuration